DXHeroes/knowledge-base-content/practices/smoke_testing.md

 Smoke Tests are a subset of test cases which cover the most important functionalities of the product.
 They also typically answer basic questions like "Does the application run?" or "Does activation of a new functionality do anything?"
 The advantage of the Smoke Tests is in the speed of verification or obtaining a result.

-## Why You Might Want the Smoke Testing?
+## Why You Might Want the Smoke Testing

 Smoke Testing helps reduce the risk of major product errors.
 It is usually performed before the start of functional testing of the application, which helps to reduce the cost of testing itself and repairing functional errors.